 Tish Harrison Warren

 Tish Harrison Warren is a priest in the Anglican Church in North America.
-She has worked in ministry settings for over a decade as a campus minister with InterVarsity Graduate and Faculty Ministries, as an associate rector, and with addicts and those in poverty through various churches and non-profit organizations.
-She is now Writer in Residence at Church of the Ascension in Pittsburgh, Pennsylvania.
-She is author of Liturgy of the Ordinary: Sacred Practices in Everyday Life and has written for Christianity Today, CT Women, Art House America, Comment Magazine, The Well, Christ and Pop Culture, The Point Magazine, and elsewhere.
-She is a founding member of The Pelican Project.
-She and her husband, Jonathan, (who is also an Anglican priest) live in Pittsburgh with their two daughters.
+She is the author of Liturgy of the Ordinary: Sacred Practices in Everyday Life, which was Christianity Today's 2018 Book of the Year, and the forthcoming Prayer in the Night: For Those Who Work or Watch or Weep.
+She has worked in ministry settings for over a decade as a campus minister with InterVarsity Graduate and Faculty Ministries, as an Associate Rector, with addicts and those in poverty through various churches and non-profit organizations, and, most recently, as the writer-in-residence at Church of the Ascension in Pittsburgh, Pennsylvania.
+Her articles and essays have appeared in the New York Times, Religion News Service, Christianity Today, Comment Magazine, The Point Magazine, and elsewhere.
+She is a founding member of The Pelican Project and a Senior Fellow with the Trinity Forum.
+She lives with her husband and three children in Pittsburgh.

 Jo Saxton is an author, speaker, podcast host, and leadership coach.
 She has dedicated her career to growing leadership teams around the world and empowering women to find their purpose in their personal lives and in leadership.
 In her latest book, Ready to Rise: Own Your Voice, Gather Your Community, Step into Your Influence, she tackles the real life issues women face to help move women beyond disempowerment and together to grow their grit.
 While providing meaningful wisdom from her own journey to leadership, Jo also adds stories of empowered women from the Bible.
 Readers will be empowering to change their landscape and build new communities where diverse female leadership can flourish.